Want to know more? Request a Callback

 Frozen Shoulder

-Also called ‘adhesive capsulitis’, is a condition that leads to severely restricted movement of the shoulder.
+Also called ‘adhesive capsulitis’, it is a condition that leads to severely restricted movement of the shoulder.
 It is not as common as people think and is often misdiagnosed.

 Calcific Tendinitis

-Calcific tendinitis is a condition of calcium deposits within a tendon – most commonly within the rotator cuff tendons.
+Calcific tendinitis is a condition of calcium deposits within a tendon, most commonly within the rotator cuff tendons.
 Treatment of calcific tendinitis depends on the extent of symptoms.

 Shoulder Instability